bitovi/academy/src/ngrx/13-create-selectors/create-selectors.md

 2. [createSelector](https://ngrx.io/api/store/createSelector) - Uses other Selectors to obtain slices of state.
 The first arguments are any other Selectors used for this new Selector.
 The last argument of this function is a `pure` function commonly referred to as a **projector**.

-The NgRx schematics take care of creating our Login Feature Selector, and it's up to us to create additional Selectors using that generated Feature Selector to obtain slices of that Feature State:
+The NgRx schematics take care of creating our Login Selector, and it's up to us to create additional Selectors using that generated Feature Selector to obtain slices of that state:

 ```ts
 import { createFeatureSelector, createSelector } from '@ngrx/store';